shayesteh99/QuartetSPR-Data/README.md

 # QuartetSPR-Data
-The data for the Quartet-SPR project
+The data for the Quartet-SPR paper is available here.